Miss Zoe at Hotel Indigo Savannah Historic District. Photo by Teresa Earnest

 Places to Stay

 Pup guidelines: non-refundable fee of $150.
-Please inform hotel at least three nights prior to your stay.
-Pet Program includes a doggie bed, two bowls and gourmet treats.
+Inform hotel at least three nights prior to your stay.
 Limit: 50 pounds per dog or two dogs up to 75 pounds combined weight restriction.

 The Bohemian Hotel Savannah Riverfront, Autograph Collection